-This article will give you an overview of e-commerce data and data analysis, offer insight on how you can use quality product data to improve your business, and introduce the PPM platform.
+This article will give you an overview of e-commerce data, offer insight on how you can use product performance data to improve your business, and introduce the PPM platform.

-While there are numerous types of e-commerce data sources, there are three primary sources that you should be paying attention to.
+While there are numerous types of e-commerce data sources, there are four primary sources that you should be paying attention to.

 The first e-commerce data source is customer or consumer data.
 This refers to the behavioural, personal, and demographic information about customers.
 The goal of gathering customer data is to improve the customer experience, understand customers’ behaviour and buying decisions, and to maximise your e-commerce profits.

 Customer data is also essential for customer segmentation.
 Customer segmentation, or market segmentation, is the division of potential customers into different groups based on customers’ demographics, needs, and buying characteristics, in order to better optimise your ads.

 The second e-commerce data source is campaign data.
 Campaign data is simply the information you’re able to see about the campaigns you’re running in platforms such as Google Ads, Meta, and Google Analytics.
 Examples of campaign data include impressions, ad spend, ROAS (return on ad spend), and CTR (click-through rate).

 The next essential type is PIM (product information management) data, which is the process of organising and maintaining your product information across your selling platforms.
 It generally includes all product content and digital assets, such as videos, images, product categorisation, personalisation renderings, and more.